MicrosoftDocs/quantum-docs/articles/how-to-long-running-experiments.md

 > [!IMPORTANT]
 > Azure Quantum hosted notebooks are free of cost, but they still have some limitations.
 The kernel of Azure Quantum notebooks remains alive only for a few hours.
 If your quantum program is waiting on the queue for a provider for too long, you may have to submit your job again.

+See the following suggestion to run long runtime experiments in Azure Quantum.

+## Program with few loops

 If your program doesn't required many loops but the QPU queue time is high, you may wait a couple of hours and submit your job later, or submit your program to a different provider from the ones available in Azure Quantum.

+## Resource Estimation jobs

 For running long resource estimation jobs on Azure Quantum, see [Handling large programs with the Resource Estimator](xref:microsoft.quantum.work-with-resource-estimator#handle-large-programs).